 In an Intra Frame, all the macroblocks will be newly encoded.
 In Predicted and Bi-Directional Frames, the macroblocks can be newly encoded, copied, moved or changed.

 The Macroblock filter allocates a color to a block if a specific condition is met.

-In this P frame, I have mainly Gray, with Green and then a single Purple and Red.
+I have mainly gray in this P frame, with green and then a single purple and red.
 (I have enlarged the image to get a better view!)